Table of Contents

 - After installing PublishPress Capabilities, go to “Capabilities” in your WordPress admin.

-- Choose the role you want to to edit in the
+- Choose the role you want to to edit in the dropdown in the top-left corner.

 - Check or uncheck the box in the “Pages” row of the “Edit others” column.